hypra/gla11y/README.md

 Credits
 -------

-Gla11y was developped by Hypra (http://hypra.fr/) under the funding of The Document Foundation tender to implement accessibility improvements (#201704-01)
+Gla11y was developped by Hypra (http://hypra.fr/) and Martin Pieuchot under the funding of The Document Foundation tender to implement accessibility improvements (#201704-01)